Jillian DeCoursey: Invicta Fighting Championships

 On July 21, 2018, DeCoursey faced Alesha Zappitella, replacing Shino VanHoose, at Invicta FC 30: Frey vs. Grusander.

 For her next fight, DeCoursey fought outside of Invicta, being scheduled to face Katie Perez at CFFC 80.
 She won the fight by a third-round technical knockout.

 DeCoursey returned to Invicta to face Linda Mihalec at Invicta FC 39: Frey vs. Cummins II.
 DeCoursey won the fight by unanimous decision.

 DeCoursey was scheduled to challenge the reigning Cage Fury FC Strawweight champion Elise Reed at CFFC 91.
 Reed won the fight by unanimous decision.

 DeCoursey was scheduled to participate in a one-night Invicta Phoenix Tournament to determine the next atomweight title challenger.
 DeCoursey lost the quarterfinal bout against Linda Mihalec by split decision.

 DeCoursey faced Lindsey VanZandt on May 11, 2022 at Invicta FC 47.
 She won the bout after knocking out VanZandt in the first round.

 Invicta FC Atomweight Champion

 DeCoursey was booked to challenge the reigning Invicta Atomweight champion Jéssica Delboni at Invicta FC 49: Delboni vs. DeCoursey on September 28, 2022.
 DeCoursey won the fight by a first-round submission.

-DeCoursey is scheduled to defends the title against Rayanne Dos Santos on May 3, 2023, at Invicta FC 53: DeCoursey vs. Dos Santos.
+DeCoursey was scheduled to defend the title against Rayanne dos Santos on May 3, 2023, at Invicta FC 53: DeCoursey vs. Dos Santos.
+She lost the title fight by unanimous decision.

 Professional grappling career

 DeCoursey was invited to compete in the flyweight division of the Combat Jiu-Jitsu world championship on December 20, 2020.
 She withdrew from the event.

 DeCoursey is scheduled to compete in a superfight at Rise Invitational 11 on April 1, 2023 against Chelsea Mapa.
+Neither woman was able to secure a submission and the match ended in a draw.